dnh-ee/api-cheat-sheet/README.md

     * GET - read a resource or collection.
     * DELETE - remove a resource or collection.

-1. Use HTTP status codes to be meaningful.[^http-status-code]
+1. Use HTTP status codes to be meaningful.[^http-status-code][^rest-api-tutorial]
     * Success -
        * 200 - Request processing completed successfully.
 Do not use for failures.
        * 201 - Created.
 Returned on successful creation of a new resource.
 Include a 'Location' header with a link to the newly-created resource.
+       * 202 - Accepted, asynchronous processing
     * Client-responsible failures -
        * 400 - Bad request.
 Either
           * Badly structured request (does not conform to schema)